People with mesothelioma cancer have just a few universally approved treatment options. Not long ago, they had even fewer.

 The Rise of Pleurectomy With Decortication for Pleural Mesothelioma

-In the mid-1990s, specialists at the University of California Los Angeles Medical Center began developing a new surgery for pleural mesothelioma.
-The surgery, called pleurectomy with decortication (P/D), spares the lung and focus solely on the pleura, which is the thin tissue layer where mesothelioma forms.
+In the mid-1990s, specialists at the University of California Los Angeles Medical Center began developing a new surgical procedure for the treatment of pleural mesothelioma.
+The surgery, called pleurectomy with decortication (P/D), spares the lung and focuses solely on removing the pleura, which is the thin tissue layer of the lung where mesothelioma forms.

-Pleurectomy removes part of the pleura (the outer tissue lining).
-The decortication portion of the procedure removes the inner tissue lining, which is next to the lungs.
-The hope is removing the pleura will strip any tumors and diseased cells off of the lungs, which keeps the organs safe and prevents them being removed.
+Pleurectomy removes part of the pleura (the outer lining along the chest wall).
+The decortication portion of the procedure removes the inner lining, which is next to the lung.
+The hope is by removing the pleura that all visible tumors are removed off the surface of the lungs, which keeps the lung safe and intact.

-In recent years, doctors have developed a radical or “extended” P/D surgery, which removes the diaphragm and pericardium (tissue layer around the heart) in addition to the pleura.
+In recent years, doctors have developed a radical or “extended” P/D surgery, which removes part of the diaphragm and the pericardium (tissue lining of the heart) in addition to the pleura.
 The survival rates for extended P/D are even better than normal P/D.

 The surgery gave people an alternative for taking out mesothelioma cancer, and more doctors are supporting P/D over EPP in recent years.